 The Ban Chiang culture

 The prehistoric Ban Chiang settlements centered on rice cultivation and show signs of a complex social development and technological advancement.
 They also seem to have traded with distant communities.
 The culture lasted from the Neolithic to the Iron Ages (ca. 3600-250 BC), after which we lose track of the Ban Chiang people.
 Is it possible that the Thais descended from this ancient civilization and subsequently spread to other regions (including China)?
-It would be tempting to claim a historical continuity from an indigenous origin.
+It would be tempting to claim an indigenous origin of the Thai people.
 However, current research remains inconclusive about the ethnic make-up of the original Ban Chiang inhabitants.